ton-blockchain/ton-connect/requests-responses.md

 Note: payload is variable-length untrusted data.
 To avoid using unnecessary length prefixes we simply put it last in the message.

 The signature must be verified by public key:

-1. First, try to obtain public key via `get_public_key` get-method on smart contract deployed at `Address`.
+1. **First, try to extract the public key from `stateInit`:**

-2. If the smart contract is not deployed yet, or the get-method is missing, you need:

-   2.1.
-Parse `TonAddressItemReply.walletStateInit` and get public key from stateInit.
-You can compare the `walletStateInit.code` with the code of standard wallets contracts and parse the data according to the found wallet version.
+   - If `TonAddressItemReply.walletStateInit` is available, attempt to parse the public key from it.
+   - Compare `walletStateInit.code` with the code of known standard wallet contracts.
+If a match is found, parse the `stateInit.data` according to the wallet version.

-   2.2.
-Check that `TonAddressItemReply.publicKey` equals to obtained public key
+   - Check that `TonAddressItemReply.publicKey` matches the extracted public key.

-   2.3.
-Check that `TonAddressItemReply.walletStateInit.hash()` equals to `TonAddressItemReply.address`. `.hash()` means BoC hash.
+   - Verify that `walletStateInit.hash()` equals `TonAddressItemReply.address.hash()` (`.hash()` refers to the BoC hash).

+2. **If `walletStateInit` is not available or cannot be parsed:**

+   - Call the on-chain `get_public_key` get-method on the smart contract deployed at `TonAddressItemReply.address`.
+   - Extract the public key from the result of this method call.

+---

+This approach **prioritizes local parsing of `stateInit`**, and uses the on-chain `get_public_key` method **only as a fallback**, if local parsing is not possible.
+This reduces unnecessary blockchain calls and improves efficiency.

 ## Messages